 Complications Following Independence

-After gaining independence, settlers spent most of their time deciding whether or not they wanted Texas to be a part of the United States.
+After gaining independence, settlers spent most of their time deciding whether Texas should be part of the United States.
 During this period, they were put through several ordeals.

-Despite the presence of the Treaties of Velasco, they were still being attacked by Mexico.
+Despite the presence of the Treaties of Velasco, Mexico continued to attack them.
 Furthermore, the treaties made by Sam Houston with the native Americans were not honored by the third president, Mirabeau Lamar.
 As a result, native Americans plundered the state regularly.

-Texas was also heavily in debt and faced antagonism from a number of external sources.
+Texas was also heavily in debt and faced opposition from several external sources.
 Texans eventually concluded that being a part of the United States is in the state’s best interest.

 The Flag

-If you live in Texas today, you’ve probably seen this flag a lot.
-This flag, which was adopted in 1839, is known today as the lone star flag.
+If you live in Texas today, you’ve likely seen this flag frequently.
+This flag, adopted in 1839, is now known as the Lone Star Flag.
 It combines the colors red, blue, and white to signify bravery, loyalty, and purity.

 Texas in the Confederacy (1861-1865)